PackeTsar/freeztp/TIPS.md

       ASW-TR01-01#
       ```
    * For each switch, search the entire output for its serial number.
+      * If not found, a syslog message will be generated, no changes will take place, and the applet will move onto the next switch.
       * If found, the applet searches the output line-by-line until it finds the serial number.
-         * If the line number does not match the allocated switch number (`idarray_#`), a syslog message will be generated, the priority will be set and the switch will be renumbered appropriately.
-         * If the line number matches the allocated switch number, as syslog message will be generated and only the priority will be set.
+         * If the line number where the serial number was found matches the allocated switch number, as syslog message will be generated and only the priority will be set.
-      * If not found, a syslog message will be generated, no changes will take place, and the applet will move onto the next switch.
+         * If the line number where the serial number was found does not match the allocated switch number (`idarray_#`), a syslog message will be generated, the priority will be set and the switch will be renumbered appropriately.

-*See the Validation section to view the syslog message output for this example.*

-*\* An event trigger can be defined to fully automate the process, or it can be left as is and triggered manually by typing `event manager run sw-stack` in an elevated command prompt.*

 *\*\* This output is what EEM stores for parsing.
 Note the last line is the switch hostname, this line is ignored when searching for the switch serial number(s).
 All other line numbers correlate with the stack's current switch allocation numbers.*

+*See the Validation section to view the syslog message output for this example.*

 ### Merge-test
 Merged configuration that is pushed to the switch from FreeZTP (J2 templating functions do not print).
+Any line starting with a `!` will be ignored by the switch.

 ```cisco
 !-- Variables (keys) parsed from CSV keystore.